shivs-25/Intern-portfolio/Bellabeat-Project/Datasets/README.md

-This folder contains 18 datasets from Strava Fitness.
+In order to successfully execute this project, 18 datasets were obtained from Strava Fitness.
+Due to size issues, they were not uploaded here.
+If you are looking to obtain the specific files, please contact me so that I can provide the datasets.
+Thank you.